Prenatal Bonding with Baby prepares for good

 Talk softly to your baby during quiet moments

-relax, during the day or at night in bed, talk to your baby in
+When you relax, during the day or at night in bed, talk to your baby in a soft gentle voice.
+Gently stroke your belly if you like.

-good, something that feels nice, ...
-If you have a crib or co-sleeper
+Talk about your day, your plans and also talk about sleep as something good, something that feels nice, ...
+If you have a crib or co-sleeper prepared, talk about that too; how and where she will sleep.

-Play favourite music during quiet moments
+Play favorite music during quiet moments

-pregnancy.
-If you play that music again after birth, it can help her
+Babies may remember music played often during pregnancy.
+If you play that music again after birth, it can help her calm down and soothe to sleep more easily. -

 Sing a

-favourite lullaby at night
+favorite lullaby at night

-your voice and a soft lullaby will be a great memory and cue to drift
+Regularly singing a lullaby you like at night is a great idea.
+The combination of your voice and a soft lullaby will be a great memory and cue to drift off to sleep

-throughout history and are also found in the animal world.
+Lullaby songs have always been part of bonding throughout history and are even found in the animal world.

-Note: There is no point
+no point

-in trying to instill a sleep schedule now.
-In
+in trying to instill a sleep schedule

 the womb, your baby alternates wake and sleep phases constantly (as she